Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Computational Experiments

 \subsection{Case 4: 2D solute transport in heterogeneous porous media}

-In this test case, the solute transport is analyzed in a 2D rectangular domain ($x\in [0,L],~y\in[0,W]$) representing a heterogeneous porous medium, i.e., the permeability field $k(x,y)$, and hence, $\zeta(x,y)$ in Eq.~(\ref{pressure}) vary spatially.
-The permeability field considered here is shown in Fig.~\ref{fig:k2_results}.
-The initial and boundary conditions for this case are identical to those reported for Case 3.
-The pressure constraints at the corner points that correspond to the two perpendicular sides are not maintained due to permeability.
-The ground truth solutions for pressure and concentration fields are determined using FEM with $100\times100$ quadrilateral elements considering $L = W = 1~m$, $\alpha = 0$, $D_x = D_y = 0.02~m^2/s$, $\mu \phi = 0.001$, and $C_0 = 0.2~kg/m^2$.
+In this test case, the solute transport is analyzed in a 2D rectangular domain ($x\in [0,L],~y\in[0,W]$) representing a heterogeneous porous medium, i.e., the permeability $k(x,y)$, and hence, $\zeta(x,y)$ in Eq.~(\ref{pressure}) vary spatially.
+Three different $\zeta(x,y)$ fields, i.e., scaled permeability fields, are considered, as shown in Fig.~\ref{fig:perms}.
+These fields are designed to exhibit structural features with distinct length scales relative to the size of the domain.
+As shown in Fig.~\ref{fig:perms}, from left to right, i.e., Case 4A, 4B, and 4C, the length scale of the structural features in the permeability field decreases, leading to more complex problems to simulate using PiNNs owing to the increase in high-frequency features.
+The initial and boundary conditions for these cases are identical to those reported for Case 3 (refer to Section \ref{Case 3}).
+The pressure constraints at the corner points that correspond to the two perpendicular sides are not maintained due to variations in permeability.
+For each case, the ground truth solutions for the pressure and concentration fields are determined using FEM with $100\times100$ quadrilateral elements considering $L = W = 1~m$, $\alpha = 0$, $D_x = D_y = 0.02~m^2/s$, $\mu \phi = 0.001$, and $C_0 = 0.2~kg/m^3$.

-A PiNN model with randomly distributed collocation points is deployed to simultaneously predict both the pressure and concentration fields.
-The best PiNN architecture was determined through a manual hyperparameter tuning approach.
-This procedure resulted in a network with five hidden layers and \{32,~32,~16,~16,~16\} neurons per layer using 15,000 spatiotemporal random points within $0\leq x, ~y \leq1, ~0 \leq t \leq 1$ as collocation points to enforce the PDE loss terms.
-We also utilized 15,000 spatiotemporal random points to represent the boundary and initial conditions informing the loss terms.
-To achieve convergence while meeting the boundary condition requirements satisfactorily, we employed $\omega_{PDE}= 0.7$ as the weights for the PDE loss terms.

-Figures \ref{fig:k2_results_tanh} and \ref{fig:k2_results} compare the PiNN's predictions with the ground truth (FEM solutions) obtained for the solute transport in the heterogeneous porous medium.
-The comparison is shown for the steady pressure field and the concentration field at $t=1.00~s$.
-Figure \ref{fig:k2_results_tanh} shows the PiNN's prediction using the \textit{tanh} activation function validated against the FEM solution with $100\times100$ quadrilateral elements.
-The point-wise error for each field shows that the PiNN, with the \textit{tanh} activation function, has difficulty to converge to the ground truth solution.
-The discrepancy is more pronounced in the concentration field, which is originated by the rapid variation of velocity fields due to heterogeneities.